-6. DISCONTINUATION OF PLANNED LNG EXPORT FACILITY
+DISCONTINUATION OF PLANNED LNG EXPORT FACILITY

 On July 16, 2014, the Company, through its subsidiaries, acquired a 15% interest in certain Petroliam Nasional Berhad natural gas assets.
 These assets included natural gas producing properties and reserves in northeast British Columbia.
 In addition to this purchase, the Company, through its subsidiaries, also invested in the proposed Pacific Northwest LNG export facility on Canada's West Coast (refer to note 9 "Investments").
-As part of the purchase price for this acquisition, a contingent payment was required to an undiscounted maximum of CAD \$135 million if the decision to build the LNG export facility was sanctioned.
-The Company had recorded contingent consideration of which was the estimated fair value using a 75% probability that the additional amount would become payable in cash for the natural gas reserves.
+On July 25, 2017, the decision was made to not build the LNG export facility.